The Ultimate Guide to Pets + Diffusers

 Dogs & Essential Oils: A Tail Of Cautious Friendship

 Dogs can actually benefit from safe diffusion.
 Botanical aromas, specifically, can soothe your pup’s minor aches, help remedy skincare issues and serve as a helpful tool during training.
 Again, we recommend caution when diffusing any EO, as smaller dogs, hairless breeds and pups with pressed noses can experience adverse effects.
-Additionally, puppies should be between 4 and 6 months old before being introduced to essential oils.
+Additionally, puppies should be at least 6 months old before being introduced to essential oils.

 Livestock & Diffusers